 3.Recent remedies and results

-Section 9A of the Income Tax Act, amended in the 2015 Finance Bill, attempted to remedy the situation to some extent.
+Section 9A of the Income Tax Act, 1961, which was amended in the 2015 Finance Bill, attempted to ease the situation to some extent.

-It clarified that revenue from ‘suitable’ offshore funds could claim tax exemption if a fund manager is based out of India is handling them.
+It clarified that revenue from some offshore funds could claim tax exemption if a fund manager is based out of India is handling them.
 This cleared doubts over the possibilities of double taxation.
-However, this too was restrictive in some ways – like the 10% limit imposed on one investor’s share.
-SEBI-listed foreign portfolio investors (FPIs) already comply with broad-based requisites of diversification when it comes to investor participation.
-So, it should pass the eligibility criteria by default.
+However, this too was restrictive in some ways.
+SEBI-listed foreign portfolio investors (FPIs) already comply with broad-based requisites of diversification when it comes to the investors’ participation.
+Therefore, it should pass the eligibility criteria by default.

 - Offshore mutual funds can give India further sectoral diversification

 - Investors enjoy direct access and exposure to international brands and businesses

 - The strengths of the two countries can join forces in terms of industrial innovation and quality.
 For instance, if Japan is the leader in electrical goods, India has world-class IT services to offer

-- Since offshore funds are generally established in countries that provide tax-efficiency to investors abroad, they get some tax respite
+- Since offshore funds are generally established in countries that provide tax-efficiency to investors abroad, they get some tax relief

 - An AMC starts them in overseas jurisdictions with fewer investment rules, and the overall asset management costs would also be less

-- As per mutual fund tax rules, foreign funds come under debt.
-So, they will levy taxes on your fund just like a fixed income fund
+- As per mutual fund tax rules, foreign funds come under the debt category

-- Remember to choose a long-term investment horizon to earn inflation-beating returns
+- Remember to have a long-term investment horizon to earn inflation-beating returns

-- The price, rates and market fluctuations, policies, tax laws and other developments in both countries can impact your returns
+- The rates, market fluctuations, policies, tax laws and other developments in both countries can impact your returns

 - It would be best if you were vigilant of risks in the home country and offshore location

-- Negative movement of currency value can counter even high gains
+- Negative movement of currency value can affect the return on investment

-- Research on the economic and political conditions of the country in which your chosen fund house is planning to invest your money
+- Analyse the economic and political conditions of the country in which your chosen fund house is planning to invest

 - Start small and allocate a lower portion in the beginning

 - Choose those funds that give you high exposure to global opportunities than being country-specific

-- Select funds are known for being financially stable and transparent in their transactions
+- Select funds that are known for being financially stable and transparent in their transactions